Oli-Ross/timetrack/Doc.md

 ## Subcommands

 - `task status`: Show the currently running task: start time, duration, name
-- `task start NAME`: Start a new task with the name `NAME`, abort with error if one is running
+- `task start NAME`: Start a new task with the name `NAME`, if necessary end running task
 - `task rename NAME`: Rename last task to `NAME`
-- `task next NAME`: Start a new task with the name `NAME`, end any running tasks
 - `task extend`: Set the last stopped task to running
 - `task resume`: Start a new instance of a past task
 - `task assign`: Interactively select a Harvest project + task to assign to the latest task.
 Requires `fzf`